 3. Mobile Broadband

-Overview: Utilizing 4G and increasingly 5G networks, mobile broadband can be a viable option.
+Utilizing 4G and increasingly 5G networks, mobile broadband can be a viable option.
+Speeds typically range from 5 - 50 Mbps, depending on the provider and location.

 • Pros: Mobility, ease of installation, no need for a fixed line.